-Article 14 of the Regulations of the Board of Directors gives the Audit and Compliance Committee the responsibility, among others, to "c) monitor the effectiveness of internal control in the company, Internal Audit services and risk management systems, including tax compliance risks, as well as discuss with the auditor any significant weaknesses in internal control detected during the audit, all without prejudice to their independence, being able to submit recommendations or proposals to the Board of Directors and the corresponding deadline for compliance." and "d) monitor the preparation and presentation of mandatory financial information and recommendations or proposals to the Board of Directors designed to safeguard its integrity".
+Article 14 of the Regulations of the Board of Directors gives the Audit and Compliance Committee the responsibility, among others, to "monitor the effectiveness of internal control in the company, Internal Audit services and risk management systems, including tax compliance risks, as well as discuss with the auditor any significant weaknesses in internal control detected during the audit, all without prejudice to their independence, being able to submit recommendations or proposals to the Board of Directors and the corresponding deadline for compliance." and "monitor and evaluate the non-financial risks (operational, technological, legal, social, environmental, political and reputational) without prejudice of the duties to be carried out by the Appointments and Remuneration Committee (hereinafter "CNR") in this matter and "supervise the preparation and presentation of mandatory financial preceptive information and recommendations or proposals to the Board of Directors designed to safeguard its integrity".